Amba Geshen: Amba Geshen in European Texts

 nearly round, though on top it appears to have the shape of a cross.
 Going along the edge of the rock, it is probably little more than half a league round on top, but one would have to walk for half a day to go round it on foot at the base.
 Its height is such that a stone thrown from a sling by a strong arm would reach from the bottom to the top with great difficulty.
 It is precipitous rock all round and in places it turns outward in such a way that it is impossible to get in.
 There is only one way in which... called Macaraquer.

 Almeidez further writes that on top there was a natural pool and spring for water, and covered by kosso and zegba brush and wild cedars.
-He mentions two churches: Egzyabeher Ab, built by Emperor Lalibela, and Tekle Maryam, begun by Emperor Na'od but completed by his son, Lebna Dengel, which survived Ahmed Gragn's ravages.
+He mentions two churches: Egzyabeher Ab, built by Emperor Lalibela, and Tekle Maryam, begun by Emperor Na'od but completed by his son, Lebna Dengel, which survived Ahmed ibn Ibrahim al-Ghazi's ravages.

 However, when Pakenham visited Amba Geshen in 1955, he found that both churches had been rebuilt with tin roofs.